leamare/D2-LRG-lrg2/README.md

 ## How to use

 LRG is made of these modules:
-* `rg_init` - Initialises new league database and other resources.
+* `rg_init.php` - Initialises new league database and other resources.
 * `rg_fetcher.php` - Fetches matchdata from OpenDota, adds it to MySQL database (there's no special reason to use it as well).
 * `rg_analyzer.php` - Generates precached report file based on matchdata.
-* `rg_report` - Generates fancy (or not so fancy) report page for rg_analyzer output.
+* `rg_report.php` - Generates fancy (or not so fancy) report page for rg_analyzer output.
 Can be used on your webserver as well.

 Beforehand you should use `setup.php` to initialise settings (like database credentials or Steam API key) file and download dependencies.
 Just run it and follow instructions.